The Lennon SistersRenowned Sister Act An Iconic Fixture For A Generation of Fans

 Peggy Lennon - Peggy Lennon retired in 1999 and today makes her home in the Los Angeles area and is remarried.
 Peggy was married to fellow Welk Trumpeter extraordinaire Dick Cathcart for many years.

-Diane Lennon - Diane is the oldest sibling sister and retired in August 2000 and today lives in Branson, Mo.
+Diane Lennon - Diane is the oldest sibling sister and retired in August 2000.

 Kathy Lennon - Kathy Lennon lives in Branson with her husband Jim and continues to perform with the group nationally.
 Kathy's previous marriage was to fellow Welk Saxophone player Mahlon Clark in the 1970's.